Toggle Main Menu Toggle Search

 Alcohol screening and brief intervention in police Custody suites: Pilot cluster randomized controlled Trial (AcCePT)

-Lookup NU author(s): Dr Michelle Addison, Dr Ruth McGovernORCiD, Dr Frauke Becker, Dr Heather BrownORCiD, Dr Lisa Crowe, Dr Eilish Gilvarry, Denise Howel, Emerita Professor Elaine McCollORCiD, Dr Colin Muirhead, Professor Dorothy Newbury-Birch, Professor Eileen KanerORCiD
+Lookup NU author(s): Dr Michelle Addison, Professor Ruth McGovernORCiD, Dr Frauke Becker, Dr Heather BrownORCiD, Dr Lisa Crowe, Dr Eilish Gilvarry, Denise Howel, Emerita Professor Elaine McCollORCiD, Dr Colin Muirhead, Professor Dorothy Newbury-Birch, Professor Eileen KanerORCiD

 Downloads